Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model: Numerical experiments

 \section{Numerical experiments}

 We compare the OtrisymNMF model with the DCBM of Karrer and Newman~\cite{SBM_degreecorection}, along with their respective inference algorithms, on synthetic and real-world networks commonly used to evaluate the performance of community detection methods.
 Additionally, we evaluate the effectiveness of our SVCA initialization method against random initialization.
-To compare the community assignments produced by the methods with the true assignments, we use the normalized mutual information (NMI) and the adjusted mutual information (AMI)~\cite{AMI}.
+To compare the community assignments produced by the various methods with the true assignments, we use the normalized mutual information (NMI) and the asymmetrically normalized reduced mutual information (RMI)~\cite{RMI}.
 The NMI quantifies the similarity between two partitions, taking a value of $1$ when they are identical and $0$ when they are statistically independent.
 However, the NMI does not account for similarity arising by chance.
-The expected NMI of a random partition is nonzero and tends to increase as the community sizes decrease~\cite{AMI}.
-Therefore, we also use the AMI (specifically the AMI\_{max} version of \cite{AMI}) that corrects for chance.
-In our experiments, we use AMI for the synthetic networks since the community sizes vary across realizations.
-For real-world networks, we report the conventional NMI to facilitate comparison with the existing literature.
+The expected NMI of a random partition is nonzero and tends to increase as the community sizes decrease~\cite{AMI,RMI}.
+In addition, its symmetric normalization can introduce spurious dependence on the partition produced by the method~\cite{RMI}.
+The RMI addresses these limitations by introducing correction terms based on the contingency table and by normalizing with respect to the entropy of the ground-truth partition only.
+RMI can take negative values when the inferred partition provides no information about the ground-truth partition.
+In our experiments, we therefore use RMI.
+However, for real-world networks we report the conventional NMI to facilitate comparison with the existing literature; in these cases we verified that both measures lead to the same conclusions.
+Unlike synthetic networks, real-world networks do not come with a planted partition.
+Where possible, we adopt partitions commonly used, derived from node metadata to enable comparison with prior studies.
+However, it is important to emphasize that these metadata-based partitions should not be considered as ground truth, since they may not perfectly reflect the network structure~\cite{peel2017ground}.